 These activities are largely meant to increase cohesion across Engineering.

 The Facilitators assist the Supervisors in the supervision of a smaller set of engineers (3-8).
 For an individual engineer, their Facilitator is the member of the engineering leadership team that they form the closest relationship with, and meets with them regularly 1-on-1.
 The Facilitator acts as an on-boarding buddy for new engineers.
 Facilitators run regular team meetings for their engineers to build community and support outside the context of project work.
 Facilitators act as advocates for their engineers, passing questions and concerns up the leadership chain as necessary and communicating upcoming changes to their facilitation groups.
-They participate in and contribute to the mid-year and end of year performance evaluations, though the Supervisor is ultimately resonsible for them.
+They participate in and contribute to the mid-year and end of year performance evaluations, though the Supervisor is ultimately responsible for them.
 Facilitators work together with Supervisors to ensure that the engineers are succeeding, growing, and producing quality work, and that the chapter has a positive and inclusive culture.

 The Engineering Supervisors are responsible for the direct supervision of a set of engineers.
 Duties include hiring, on-boarding, project staffing, mentoring, training, supervision, and off-boarding of those engineers.
 Supervisors conduct the mid-year and end of year performance evaluations for the engineers reporting to them, with help from the Facilitators.
-Supervisors do other HR functions such as approving SF-182s, telework agreements, ALOHA requests, and the like.
+Supervisors do other HR functions such as approving SF-182s, telework agreements, HR Links requests, and the like.
 Supervisors delegate some duties to the Facilitators, but remain ultimately responsible for the engineers reporting to them.
 Supervisors work together with Facilitators to ensure that the engineers are succeeding, growing, and producing quality work, and that the chapter has a positive and inclusive culture.

 Supervisors are selected through nominations and interviews according to team needs.
 While there is no additional compensation for being a supervisor, it’s an opportunity to help make team members’ time at 18F great.

-The Director of Engineering is Holly Allen, and she is responsible for the Engineering Chapter.
+The Director of Engineering is responsible for the Engineering Chapter.
 The Director represents the chapter on the Senior Management Team of 18F, is responsible for the strategic planning of the chapter including hiring approach, capacity planning, and expanding the impact of the chapter and engineers’ work.
 The Director guides the work of the Functional Leads (backend, frontend, ops, security, diversity) to ensure alignment with strategy and each other.
 The Director has as direct reports the Engineering Supervisors, and acts as mentor, coach, and guide to their work.
 The Director is ultimately responsible for the success of the chapter in the context of the 18F mission and organizational priorities.

 The Director was selected through nominations and interviews.
 While there is no additional compensation for being a director, it’s an opportunity to help make team members’ time at 18F great.